 Visit the Grand Palace and the awesome temples of Wat Pho (site of a huge reclining Buddha) and Wat Arun

-Take a day trip up to the ruins of Ayutthaya, one of the ancient Siamese capitals.
+Take a day trip up to the ruins of Ayutthaya, one of the ancient Siamese capitals, or stop off at the ruins of Sukhothai halfway between Bangkok and Chiang Mai.

 Resources and Useful Links for Visiting Thailand